cshintov/mynotes/_posts/2019-11-03-decorators-in-python.markdown

 ---
 Functions are beautiful when they are small!

-They are small when they do only one thing as recommended by the [single responsibility] principle.
+They are small when they do only one thing.
+Just what [single responsibility] principle recommends.

 One way to achieve this is by using decorators.

 A decorator is used to add something extra to a function without modifying the actual function definition.

-For example if we want to log the calling function to STDOUT, instead of adding it to each and every function definition, we can define a decorator which does this and decorate all the functions with it.
+For example if we want to log the calling of a function, adding it to each and every function is ugly, and not very [DRY].

+Instead, we can define a [decorator] which does this and decorate all the functions with it.

-### Logging calling function with decorators: <br>
+### Log calling of a function with a decorator: <br>
 ``` python
 def log_call(func):